20 Songs You Didn't Know Have Secret Messages

 "A Little Bit Longer" by the Jonas Brothers

-When you reexamine certain lyrics in the hit song (like “Waiting on a cure/But none of them are sure”), the meaning seems obvious in hindsight.
+When you reexamine certain lyrics (like "Waiting on a cure/But none of them are sure"), the meaning seems clear in hindsight.

 "Can't Feel My Face" by The Weeknd

 Many of The Weeknd's fans initially believed that his first hit song, 2015's "I Can't Feel My Face," was about the euphoria of being in an exciting new relationship.
 But he was actually using his songwriting prowess to personify his past drug abuse, according to Billboard.
 In a New York Times profile, The Weeknd revealed that as a teenager, he would "get high on whatever was around."
 With several lyrics detailing how "she'll be the death of me," it seems clear that "I Can't Feel My Face" is about substance abuse.

 Nearly every time Selena Gomez puts out a new single, her army of fans (AKA Selenators) are at the ready to decipher all of its hidden messages.
 In the case of 2017's "Wolves," they figured out early on that the upbeat pop song is most likely about Gomez's struggle with lupus.
 After all, the Latin word "lupus" directly translates to "wolf."

 Though the singer hasn't been explicit about the song's meaning, Gomez told Beats 1 that "the song is very beautiful and personal and the lyrics just have a whole story of its own.
 Weirdly, at the same time I was working on it in Japan, I was going through stuff, too, so it's mirrored everything."

 "I Feel It Still" by Portugal.
 The Man